 - pinch of silver mica, optional

 All measurements are by weight.
 You need an accurate scale to make soap.
 These directions only give an overview of the process.
 If you’ve never made soap before, check out my Soap Making 101 post for more information.
-You may also find my Natural Soap Making ebook helpful:
+You may also find my Handmade Natural Soaps eBook Collection helpful:

 I made this in a homemade box mold I have, with inner dimensions of: 15 x 3.5 x 2 inches.

-I sourced (light) olive and coconut oil from my local grocery store, castor oil from Mountain Rose Herbs (that’s an affiliate link) and refined shea butter, indigo powder and silver mica from Bramble Berry.
+I sourced (light) olive and coconut oil from my local grocery store, castor oil from Mountain Rose Herbs and refined shea butter, indigo powder and silver mica from Bramble Berry.